nic0n0R/port_scanner/README.md

 1) Start script:
 `py scaner.py`
-2)Enter a link or an IP-address that you need to scan.
+2) Enter a link or an IP-address that you need to scan.
+3) Ports to scan are storing in `ports.txt`
-3) Wait and enjoy the results.
+4) Wait and enjoy the results.